 Aims and Objectives

 The CS-SE dual degree has the same aims as both the Software Engineering and Computer Science degree programs.
-It prepares its graduates to achieve signifi career and professional accomplishments in four ways: as employable and accountable professionals, competent problem solvers, and selfl contributors.
+It prepares its graduates to achieve significant career and professional accomplishments in four ways: as employable and accountable professionals, competent problem solvers, and selfless contributors.
 For more detailed descriptions, please see the aims and program educational objectives for these degree programs in the Computer Science and Software Engineering sections.

 Program Outcomes

 Gannon’s Computer Science-Software Engineering Dual Degree program has the same outcomes as both the accredited Software Engineering and Computer Science degree programs.
-Please see the program specific student learning outcomes for these programs in the Computer Science and Software Engineering sections.
+Please see the ABET student learning outcomes for these programs in the Computer Science and Software Engineering sections.

 All CIS course descriptions are provided in the section Computer and Information Science